tdegeus/cppcolormap/README.md

 # cppcolormap

 Library with colormaps for C++.
-Quick-start: `#include <cppcolormap.h>`, that's about it.
-Note that the library depends on [cppmat](http://cppmat.geus.me).
-Its installation and use is equally straightforward.
+Quick start: `#include <cppcolormap.h>`, that's about it.
+Note that the library depends on [xtensor](http://xtensor.readthedocs.io).
+Its installation and use are equally straightforward.

 >   **Disclaimer**
 >